thecmdrunner/100x/1-domain-modelling/final.md

 ### Constraints:

+- User must be verified before writing a review.
 - User must have read the book before writing the review.
 - User can submit only one review per book.
 - User must be signed in to write a review.